Henry Heth: American Civil War

-Lee had ordered A.P.
-Hill to avoid a general engagement with the enemy before he could assemble his full army, but Heth's actions had now rendered that order moot.
+Lee had ordered A. P. Hill to avoid a general engagement with the enemy before he could assemble his full army, but Heth's actions had now rendered that order moot.
 They were engaged, and Union reinforcements started arriving quickly.
 Heth's decision to deploy his two brigades before the arrival of the rest of his division was an error as well; they were repulsed in hard fighting against an elite division of the Army of the Potomac's I Corps, including the famously tenacious Iron Brigade.
 After a lull in fighting, Heth brought two more brigades into the fray in the afternoon and the Union forces were driven back to Seminary Ridge, but principally because the XI Corps' right flank was crushed by Richard S. Ewell's corps coming in from the north.
 Finally, Heth attacked again in conjunction with the division of Maj.
 Gen. Robert E. Rodes and the Union corps were routed, retreating back through town to Cemetery Hill, but Confederate losses were severe.
 Heth should have better coordinated his attack with the division of Maj.
 Gen. Dorsey Pender.
 Heth was wounded during the attack when a bullet struck him in the head.
 However, he was wearing a hat that was too large and stuffed with papers to make it fit.
 The papers probably deflected the bullet to avoid a fatal wound, but Heth was knocked unconscious and effectively out of the battle.
 Parts of his division, under the command of Brig.
 Gen. Johnston Pettigrew, saw more action two days later in Pickett's Charge, and Heth recovered enough to command during the retreat back to Virginia and the minor engagements of the fall of 1863.

 Harry Heth commanded his division through the 1864 Overland Campaign.
 At the Battle of the Wilderness, his men were on the front line of A.P.
 Hill's corps, which blunted Union attacks on the Orange Plank Road.
 In the subsequent Battle of Spotsylvania Court House, his division was held primarily in the rear, and was positioned on the Confederate left flank at the Battles of North Anna and Cold Harbor.
-Heth also participated in the Siege of Petersburg, playing direct roles in the battles of Globe Tavern; Second Ream's Station; Peeble's Farm; Boydton Plank Road; and Hatcher's Run.
+Heth also participated in the Siege of Petersburg, playing direct roles in the battles of Globe Tavern, Second Ream's Station, Peebles' Farm, Boydton Plank Road, and Hatcher's Run.
 Following the death of Gen. A.P.
 Hill on April 2, 1865, Heth briefly took over command of the Third Corps.
 Heth's troops, now led by Gen. John R. Cooke, were pushed back at the Battle of Sutherland's Station.
 Heth led the remainder of his troops in the Appomattox Campaign, fighting at Cumberland Church and retreating to Appomattox Court House, where he surrendered with Lee on April 9, 1865.